SanojKnalp/SWGOH-Inverse-Mod-Analysis/README.md

 I only tested it using Linux, but Mac and Windows should work as well.

 Note: Some parts don't work right now.
-For example when searching for crit chance and crit damage sets you don't get any results.
+For example when searching for crit chance and crit damage sets you don't get any results and i want a different outlay.
 I'll be working on a fix once i have more time.